elabftw/elabdoc/doc/contributing.rst

         - "3148:443"

+* set SITE_URL to `https://localhost:3148` or whatever port you chose in the previous step.
 * Change the `volumes:` line so it points to your `$dev/elabftw` folder (for elabftw and mysql containers).
 The part before the `:` is the path on your host, that you should adjust, and the part after corresponds to where the code lives in the container: `/elabftw`, and this you do not change.
 It should look like this:

 .. code-block:: yaml